Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

 Let $(H, E_r)$ be the output of \cref{alg:get_step_pendant_edges_with_reachable_graph}.

-Then $H$ is exactly the subgraph of $G$ reachable from $V_0$ via step-adjacency, and $E_r$ is exactly the set of step-pendant edges of $H$ (as defined in Definition~\ref{def:step_pendant_edge} with respect to $H$). \end{sublemma} \begin{proof} We prove three statements: reachability correctness, soundness, and completeness.
+Then $H$ is exactly the subgraph of $G$ step-reachable from $V_0$, and $E_r$ is exactly the set of step-pendant edges of $H$ (as defined in \cref{def:step_pendant_edge} with respect to $H$). \end{sublemma} \begin{proof} We prove three statements: the reachability correctness of $H$, the soundness of $E_r$, and the completeness of $E_r$.

-(\emph{Reachable subgraph}) The algorithm starts from the outgoing edges of $V_0$ and repeatedly enqueues $\Next_G(e)$ and $\Prev_G(e)$ whenever they exist.
-Therefore every edge inserted into $H$ is reachable from $V_0$ through a finite sequence of step-adjacent edges.
+\begin{itemize} \item \textbf{Step-Reachable Subgraph}: The algorithm begins with the outgoing edges of $V_0$ and iteratively enqueues $\ISucc_G(e)$, $\IPrec_G(e)$, $\Next_G(e)$, and $\Prev_G(e)$ whenever they exist.
+By induction on the length of the step-adjacency sequence, every edge inserted into $H$ is reachable via step-adjacency from $V_0$.
+Conversely, let $e$ be any edge reachable from $V_0$ via step-adjacency.
+There exists a sequence $(e_0, e_1, \dots, e_k=e)$ starting from $V_0$ where each consecutive pair is step-adjacent.
+Since the algorithm performs a systematic exploration (BFS/DFS) over all such adjacencies, every $e_i$ in the sequence—and ultimately $e$—is processed and inserted into $H$.